 As a researcher and scholar, Dr. Chatman studies Black women and mentoring, multicultural and diversity education, minority student retention & success, and critical race storytelling.
 She has published a chapter on the 10 Great Curricula and Navigating Inhibited Spaces: Black Female Scholars’ Re-Articulation of Knowledge Production in the Academy; she also has several works in progress.
 Lara is known for her talks on African American students thriving in inhibited college environments and Uncourageous Talks on Diversity and Race.

-Born in New York and raised in North Carolina, Kyle Blochl is an avid fan of the outdoors, ice hockey, music, tea drinking, and watch collecting.
-He attended Appalachian State University and earned both his BS in Secondary English Education and his MA in Instructional Technology: Educational Media – Media Literacy.
-Previously, he worked at Daytona State College’s Writing Center as a writing specialist, and has also worked as a school teacher and computer tech.
-As Tutor Coordinator, Kyle makes sure that all of the SSS tutoring needs are fulfilled.
-However, after work he is an epee fencer, musician, runner, and mead maker.
-His nerdoms include Dune, Game of Thrones, English Language History, and too many video games to count.
+Kyle Blochl attended Appalachian State University and earned both his BS in Secondary English Education and his MA in Instructional Technology: Educational Media – Media Literacy.
+Previously, he worked at Daytona State College’s Writing Center as a writing specialist and has also worked as a school teacher and computer tech.
+As Tutor Coordinator, Kyle makes sure that all of the TRIO tutoring needs are fulfilled.
+He also assists TRIO students in writing needs, including resumes, personal statements, and more.
+Additionally, Kyle is a certified TESOL instructor and assists with English language learning.